jrdennisoss/dosboxrm/README.md

 * Joseph Whittaker <j.whittaker.us@ieee.org>

-It is also worth mentioning Dominic Szablewski's (https://phoboslab.org) awesome MPEG decoder library `PL_MPEG` was used for this and of course this project is built on top of work the DOSBox Team created.
+It is also worth mentioning Dominic Szablewski's (https://phoboslab.org) awesome MPEG decoder library `PL_MPEG` was used for this, and of course this project is built on top of work the DOSBox Team created.

 ## Current Known Issues and Limitations

-* Really only tested working for Return to Zork (more comtability to come)
+* Really only tested working for Return to Zork (more compatibility to come)
 * MPEG video decode is only about 95% complete.
 There are a few glitches here and there.
 * Need to revisit architecture and approach for mixing VGA and MPEG.